gagandeep/Web-Architecture-Evolution/Internet-Protocols.md

 There is some criticism of Shannon Model of Communication,
 - It didn't consider the semantics of Information passed
 - It mimics only one-to-one communication not group or mass communication
 - Reciever plays a passive role in communication.
-S actively passing the information to the passive receiver.
+Sender actively passing the information to the passive receiver.
 That don't happen in a real-world scenario.
 - It considers the continuous system as an extension to discrete and discrete on top of Binary data (dot and dash of telegraphy).

 Despite its criticism, Shannon paper along with Transistor invention in 1947 changed the course of history and brought Digital Era, that we are in.